Dmitry Glukhovsky: Career

 Glukhovsky began writing Metro 2033 as his first novel at the age of 18, and then published it on his website in 2002, available for all to read for free as an interactive experiment.
 First published in print form in 2005, the book and its sequels turned into a multimedia franchise including a video game series.
+Glukhovsky collaborated with Ukrainian game company 4A Games in the development of Metro 2033.
+While he did not write the game's story, it is based on his novel.
+While Metro: Last Light is not based on his novel Metro 2034, because the developers felt it was less fit for a game than the original book, Glukhovsky helped to write the story and dialogue for the game.
+He published his extended version of the game's story in novel form as Metro 2035.

-From 2002 to 2007, he worked at the global European media platform Euronews in Lyon, France, after which he returned to Russia and continued his career at the newly-created Russia Today (RT).
-Over the course of three years he traveled halfway around the world, was a Kremlin pool journalist, visited the Baikonur Cosmodrome and the exclusion zone of the Chernobyl Nuclear Power Plant, as well as the North Pole, from which he made the world's first direct telecast in July 2007.
+From 2002 to 2007, he worked at the global European media platform Euronews in Lyon, France, after which he returned to Russia and continued his career at the newly created Russia Today (RT).
+Over the course of three years he traveled halfway around the world, was a Kremlin pool journalist, visited the Baikonur Cosmodrome and the exclusion zone of the Chernobyl Nuclear Power Plant, as well as the North Pole, and covered the 2006 Lebanon War as a war correspondent.
 He has also worked with the German radio station Deutsche Welle and the British television channel Sky News.
 From 2007 to 2009, he worked at Radio Mayak.
-He covered the 2006 Lebanon War as a war correspondent, writing reports under mortar shelling.